Emperor Akihito and Empress Michiko’s State Visit to Canada

 Many excited Japanese-Canadians could be seen among the crowds greeting the Imperial Couple.

-You can follow the Imperial Couple’s state visit to Canada in the thread here.Filed under Japanese Royals
+You can follow the Imperial Couple’s state visit to Canada in the thread here.Filed under Japan

-Tagged Canada, Emperor Akihito, Empress Michiko, Governor-General Jean, State Visit.
+Tagged Canada, Emperor Akihito of Japan, Empress Michiko of Japan, Governor-General Jean of Canada, State Visit.